gettes/grouper-graph/README.md

 inspecting the run-graph.sh script and the groovy script you will see lots of options to control graphviz capability without having to modify the base code.

+I learned groovy to develop this capability.
+My apologies if my style or implementations are sub-optimal.

 Have fun truly visualizing Grouper!

 ## LICENSE